Charger Missing AC Generac: Causes & Solutions

 Step 1: Note the Timing

 • Did this start during or right after a power outage?
+(For broader storm-prep context, see our hurricane generator prep guide.)

 • If yes, this is often temporary.
 Monitor for 24-48 hours after utility power stabilizes.